Updated 24 February 2019

 Yaya: During my first year, my audience was primarily those focused on self-help and self-care.
 As the months passed and I got more into blogging I was writing about anything and everything I was interested in, and that alienated my initial audience because I really didn’t have any niche areas that I was discussing and it was all a bit random.

-The difficulty was to know what areas to specifically focus on in order to get repeat readership and grow.
+The difficulty in my first year blogging was to know what areas to specifically focus on in order to get repeat readership and grow.
 I decided on lifestyle and travel because they both encompass a variety of different topics which gave me the freedom to be multi-dimensional.

 James: My biggest hobbies are sport, movies, and music but I haven’t got to the point yet where I’m writing what I’m most passionate about.
 That for me is hard because I’m constantly thinking of when and how I’m either going to include these subjects in our blog or I’m going to create a brand new one.
-But for me, the way to deal with this has been to remember that everything is a work in progress.
+But for me, the way to deal with this in my first year blogging has been to remember that everything is a work in progress.

 As you can see everyone’s first year blogging is different but we will all eventually succeed if we remember that there are no shortcuts to success and that what you put in will be what you get out.